For the Love of Radio: SDRplay RSP1B

 The most straightforward way to see if the antenna was working in any meaningful way was to hook-up my old Realistic DX-440 radio, which was a rebranded Sangean ATS-803A portable radio that covers traditional broadcast bands as well as shortwave frequencies.
 It has an RCA connector on the back for external antenna connection, so it would be easy… Just connect that to the coax I’d just run into my future ham shack from my new antenna, and give it a go.

 Trouble is, in the internet era, shortwave listening isn’t the hobby it once was, and there just aren’t as many choices as there used to be.
-Worse, those that the necessary features (like receiving single sideband or SSB) were a real investment — an investment in something I actually didn’t intend to use that much, or for very long.
+Worse, those with the necessary features (like receiving single sideband or SSB) were a real investment — an investment in something I actually didn’t intend to use that much, or for very long.
 But going down the rabbit hole allowed me to find a new type of receiver that I was unfamiliar with, given my long time away from the radio arts: the SDR, or software-defined radio.

 My New Shortwave Receiver: An SDR